daseinpwt/overthewire-solution/bandit/README.md

 passwd: CV1DtqXWVFXTvM2F0k09SHz0YwRINYA9

 ### solution
-Using `cat -` does not work, because `-` is recognized as the standard input.
+Use `cat -` does not work, because `-` is recognized as the standard input.
-Using full path to access the file named '-'.
+Use full path to access the file named '-'.
 ```
 bandit1@bandit:~$ cat ./-
 CV1DtqXWVFXTvM2F0k09SHz0YwRINYA9